Incident: An unplanned interruption to an IT Service or reduction in the quality of an IT service.

 Defines the consequences to the business or the number of people affected.
 The three types of impacts are as follows:

-- Significant - Inhibits between 2 and 50 users delayed or prevented from performing business functions; tasks are more difficult, but not impossible, to complete; inefficient workaround exists
+- Significant - Between 2 and 50 users delayed or prevented from performing business functions; tasks are more difficult, but not impossible, to complete; inefficient workaround exists

 - Limited - Affects an individual user; impacts a small group of users, but a manageable workaround exists; tasks are more difficult, but not impossible, to complete